-Points can be also be redeemed for any available reward options, including cash, gift cards, products or services made available through the rewards program or directly from participating third party merchants, as well as redeemed for travel.
-Redemption values for reward options vary.
+Points can be also be redeemed for any available reward option, including cash, gift cards, products or services made available through the rewards program or directly from participating third party merchants, as well as redeemed for travel.
+Keep in mind that redemption values for reward options vary.

 2. Chase Freedom® credit card